meweigel/CountryViewer/README.md

 according to the view and search parameters selected.
 It is written using AngularJS, and php7 on the server backend.
 The database used is Mariadb.

 Table formation (number and types of columns) is dynamic.
+SQL queries are dynamically created utilizing user interaction.

 How To Using XAMPP